-Get Google Analytics data into Nimble CRM with this free tool
+Get Google Analytics data into Nimble CRM with this simple tool

 Learn how to integrate Google Analytics data, such as channel and landing pages, into Nimble CRM so you know what marketing channels and campaigns are generating you leads, customers and revenue.

 Most marketing efforts don’t include having knowledge of what specific marketing channel and campaign are driving in majority of the leads and customers.

 Consequently, money is most likely being wasted, and no business growth can be seen or experienced.

 If this sounds like you, you should know there is a solution to this dilemma.